rlneumiller/PrintVerts/README.md

 # PrintVerts
-Blender addon for develoment to print vertices in useful formats
+Blender addon for development - prints vertices of objects in useful formats